-- 1. Open the ad hoc report writer portlet (see Launching the Ad Hoc Report Writer) and locate the report you want to run. - Click the desired report name.The report runs and its contents display.
+- 1. Open the ad hoc report writer portlet (see Launching the Ad Hoc Report Writer on page 886) and locate the report you want to run. - 2.
+Click the desired report name.

+The report runs and its contents display.

 To run an existing report from the Report Designer